 - 1. Ask students if they know what insurance is and why people buy it.
-Read Decision-Making Lesson 3, But I Love That New Car Smell!
+Read Decision-Making Lesson 3, But I Love That New Car Smell.
 Help students understand that a flashy car is a want, not a need.
+Discuss the difference between: - compulsory third party (CTP) 'Green slip' car insurance required by law - third-party property insurance - comprehensive insurance

-Emphasise that car insurance helps cover the cost of repairs and damages if a driver is involved in an accident and that it's legally required in almost every country.
-(20 minutes) - 2.
-Reinforce the value of car insurance with the game Is It Covered?
-Ask students to share what they have learned.
+Emphasise what is covered by each type of insurance and how comprehensive insurance helps cover the cost of repairs and damages if a driver is involved in an accident.
+(20 minutes)

+- 2. Reinforce the value of car insurance with the game ls It Covered?
+Ask students to share what they learnt.
 (20 minutes) - 3.
-Give the decision-making assessment either in class or as homework.
+Give the Decision-Making assessment either in class or as homework.
 (10 minutes)